InOutLake/autodocs/configuration/change_file_request.md

 # **Input Format**
 You will receive:
-1. List of files to be modified with their current content and template type
+1. A file and its content
+2. Template of the documentation applied to this file
-2. Code diff showing changes between program versions
+3. Code diff showing changes between program versions

 #### **Update Process**

 1. **Template Analysis**
-   - Review the template structure for each file type
+   - Review the template structure file type
    - Understand required sections and formatting

 2. **Change Mapping**